p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 	If you are FB PM, how will you design a product for people moving to a new city?
 	As a startup, how would you build a product to combat climate change

 The varying degree of vagueness in these problems is intentional.
-Some questions may have specified goals(monetize Whatsapp), while others may have specified users (Scuba Divers), product (Travel app), use case (Gardening) or a company (Facebook).
+Some questions may have a specified goal (monetize Whatsapp), while others may have some specified users (Scuba Divers), product (Travel app), use case (Gardening) or a company (Facebook).
 The intent is to assess how PM candidate organises the provided information and discovers absent information while navigating the steps of decision making.
 The thought process must reflect *Goal clarity, Customer Empathy, Knack for details, Creativity* and *Pragmatism*.

 # <center>10 Steps to Crack Product Design Inteview</center>